St Cassian's Centre

-St Cassian's Centre is a Catholic Youth Retreat Centre in the village of Kintbury in the English county of West Berkshire.
+St Cassian's Centre is a Catholic Youth Retreat Centre in the village of Kintbury in the English county of Berkshire.
 It is owned and operated by the Ireland, Great Britain and Malta District of the de La Salle brothers.

 The centre was set up by three De La Salle Brothers in 1975, Br Damian Lundy FSC, Br Joe Hendron FSC and Br Dominic Green FSC and is housed in a small Manor House (Formerly known as Wallingtons Manor in the south-west of Kintbury town centre, between Inglewood and Titcomb).
 It is set in picturesque grounds with landscaped gardens and this rural countryside setting offers a quiet atmosphere for those who attend retreats.

 Wallingtons

 The Manor of Wallingtons in Kintbury dates from the early 13th century.
 Robert de Wallington purchased the Manor in 1220 and it became named after his family.
 In the late 15th century, it was purchased by William Waynflete, the Bishop of Winchester.
 He gave it to his foundation at Magdalen College, Oxford.
 They remained in possession until 1859, but rented it out to tenants.
 The present manor house was built in the late 16th century.
 It was remodeled after a fire in 1784 and again in 1891 by Temple Moore when William Hew Dunn moved there from nearby Inglewood House.